 |Bictegravir/ Emtricitabine/ Tenofovir Alafenamide

-Note: BIC is not available as a single-entity formulation.
+Note: BIC is only available as part of an FDC tablet.

 ||Standard Adult Dose:

 PKs in Pregnancy:

 For guidance about use of combination products in pregnancy, please see the specific sections on other components (i.e., FTC, TAF).

 |No data are available on placental transfer of BIC.